Soimn/Otus/design.md

   ?: Namespacing imports and file vs. export scope<br>
   #: Import statements which are able to selectively import declarations and namespace them<br>
   #: Imports that namespace and file vs export scope<br>
-  S: Imports that namespace and public vs. private module scopes
+  S: Imports that namespace and public vs. private module scopes, linking names prefixed with package name by default

   P: How should attributes to procedures, structs and other constructs be marked up?<br>
   ?: By compiler directives before the declaration<br>
   #: @attrtibute_name(args) or @[attribute_name_0(args), attribute_name_1(args), ...] for multiple, before the declaration<br>
   #: @attribute_name(args), multiple attributes are separated by whitespace, can be placed before and after(before terminator) any declaration<br>
-  S: @attribute_name(args), multiple attributes are separated by whitespace, can be placed before any statement or expression
+  S: @attribute_name(args), multiple attributes are separated by whitespace, can be placed before any* statement or expression

   P: Should macros be added to the language?<br>
   ?: yes?
 Similar to Jai macros